snghojeong/envvim/README.markdown

 My favorites 6.
 Go to the definition or the declaration of symbol
 ------------

-I use cscope to move my cursor on the definition or the declaration of symbol.
+I use ctags + cscope to move my cursor on the definition or the declaration of symbol.
 Especially I made my shortcut for this command.
 Try "Ctrl + \\ + c" to search the location that the function is called.
 Try "Ctrl + \\ + s" to search all the location of the symbol.
 Try "Ctrl + ]" to move the definition of the symbol.
-Try "Ctrl + t" to move the previous location.
+Try "Ctrl + t" to move the previous tag location.

 License
 -------